Dublin procedure: Why Germany is increasingly failing because of EU countries

 The situation becomes even more complicated when one considers the readmissions: other EU countries have requested the take-back of 7,937 migrants in total, with the request being granted in 2,326 cases (around 29 percent).
 Among Germany's requests to Italy, which amount to 3,824 takeover requests, there was not a single case of repatriation, although Italy agreed to 4,477 requests, some from the previous year.
 This throws the Dublin procedure, which is supposed to regulate the determination of responsibility for asylum procedures in the EU, into question.

-As the Daily show describes, there will be a significant increase in cases in 2023 and 2024 in which the German authorities have failed to transfer asylum seekers to the responsible EU partner countries in accordance with the requirements of the Dublin procedure.
+As the daily news describes, there will be a significant increase in cases in 2023 and 2024 in which the German authorities have failed to transfer asylum seekers to the responsible EU partner countries in accordance with the requirements of the Dublin procedure.
 In many cases, official approval has already been given.
 The procedure itself stipulates that asylum seekers must submit an application in the member state in which they first entered the EU in order to prevent them from submitting asylum applications in several countries.

 We find a particularly revealing example in the case of a suspected attacker in Aschaffenburg, whose return to Bulgaria could not take place in time due to processing delays.
 This clearly shows that even with approval, bureaucracy can play a decisive role.